squaremo/rabbit.js/README.md

 ## Examples

 Each subdirectory of `example` has code demonstrating using rabbit.js with other modules.
+Install the prerequisites for rabbit.js
+first:

+    rabbit.js$ npm install

-Each can be run with, e.g.,
+Now each example can be run with, e.g.,

-    $ cd example/sockjs
+    rabbit.js$ cd example/sockjs
-    $ npm install && npm start
+    sockjs$ npm install && npm start

 All of the examples assume there is a [RabbitMQ server running](http://rabbit.mq/download.html) locally.
 The SockJS and